 We continue to develop the cottage and have recently added a Garden conservatory room at the rear.
 Using a combination of the traditional (Green oak beam and peg frame) and the new, with eco – recycled glass foundations and modern thermally insulating glass.

 But it’s not only the cottage that has had love but The Chestnuts garden too.
-It has been landscaped and next year will be extended to include a new meadow area, heritage varieties orchard and access to The Shil brook.
-Purchased in June 2020 we are currently building a dry-stone wall to enclose the meadow and getting the soil ready for new seed.
+It has been landscaped and will be extended to include a new meadow area with heritage varieties orchard and access to The Shil brook.
+Purchased in June 2020 we have built a dry-stone wall to enclose the new meadow and Jennifer the gardener is currently getting the soil ready for new meadow seed.

-We look forward to welcoming guests to this new area.
+We look forward to welcoming guests to this new area, once established.

 Dating from 1670 and a Grade 11 Listed building – we are only the third owners of Culls.
 Initially built by Wadham College Oxford, it was sold to Captain Richardson in the 1920s.
 In 2009 we purchased the cottage from the Captain Richardson’s estate.
 It’s name coming from Mr Cull who lived here as the village cobbler.
 Having been empty for two years and only partially modernised in the 1960s Culls Cottage was initially uninhabitable.
 With nine months of renovations Culls Cottage opened to its first guests in January 2010.
 Below you can see the external transformation.